ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of rain showers after 1pm.
 Sunny.
 High near 99, with temperatures falling to around 97 in the afternoon.
 Heat
          index values as high as 107.
-Southwest wind around 3 mph.
+West southwest wind around 3 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">